 Instructions

-- Preheat oven to 350 degrees F. Add 2 Tbsp olive oil to a dutch oven (or ovenproof large pot) and heat over med-high.2 Tbsp olive oil
+- Preheat oven to 325 degrees F. Add 2 tablespoons olive oil to a dutch oven (or large ovenproof pot or Mexican cazuela) and heat up over med-high.2 tablespoons olive oil

 - Slice ribs into 2-3” chunks.
 Pat ribs dry with a paper towel and begin adding them to the pot in batches to sear (to brown).
 Only add one layer of ribs to the pot at a time so as not to overcrowd the pot.
-Brown all sides of the ribs until the edges form a golden brown crust.
-Once browned remove from pot and set aside3 lbs beef short ribs
+Brown all sides of the ribs until the edges form a golden brown crust, about 5 minutes per side.
+Once browned remove from pot and set aside.3 pounds beef short ribs

-- Once ribs are removed from pot, add sliced onions and caramelize (add more oil if needed) over med-high heat for about 6 minutes (or until caramelized but not burned).1 large onion
+- Once ribs are removed from pot, coat the pot with some more oil if needed and reduce the heat to medium.
+Add sliced onions and caramelize over med-high heat for about 6-7 minutes (or until caramelized but not burned).1 large onion

 - Add garlic to onions and cook for 30 seconds.
-Add spices and salt and stir for a minute to toast spices.6 cloves garlic, 2 Tbsp smoked paprika, 1 Tbsp spicy chipotle, 1 Tbsp ground coriander, 1 tsp salt
+Add poblano strips at this time if you are using them, and then add spices and salt.
+Stir for a minute to toast spices.6 cloves garlic, 2 tablespoons smoked paprika, 1 tablespoon spicy chipotle, 1 tablespoon ground coriander, 1 teaspoon salt

-- Deglaze the pot with the chicken broth (or prepared enchilada sauce), scraping off any brown-bits that hav formed on the bottom of the pot.
-Stir in tomato paste and enchilada spice blend (see notes for DIY blend)2 cups Chicken broth, 3 Tablespoons Tomato paste, 3 Tablespoons enchilada spice mix
+- Deglaze the pot with the broth (or prepared enchilada sauce), scraping off any brown-bits that have formed on the bottom of the pot.
+If not using a prepared enchilada sauce, stir in tomato paste and enchilada spice blend instead (see notes for DIY blend).2 cups beef broth, 3 tablespoons Tomato paste, 3 tablespoons enchilada spice mix

 - Add back in the browned ribs to the pot, along with any juices that drained from the ribs.
 Add the thyme.
-Also add enough water to almost cover the ribs (about 2 cups)4 sprigs fresh thyme, 2-3 cups water
+Also add enough water to almost cover the ribs (about 2 cups).
+Alternatively, you can add red wine instead of water for a richer sauce.4 sprigs fresh thyme, 3-4 cups water

-- Bring everything to a boil, cover, and transfer to the preheated oven.
-Cook for 2-3 hours.
+- Bring everything to a gentle boil, cover the pot, and transfer to the preheated oven.
+Cook for 2-2 1/2 hours.
 Check occasionally and add more water if ribs are starting to dry out.

 Video